dafny-lang/blog/_posts/2024-01-10-semantics-of-regular-expressions.markdown

 Next, we show that the denotational and operational semantics of regular expressions are *well-behaved*: they constitute two sides of the same coin.
 First, we show that `Denotational` is also a coalgebra homomorphism, and that coalgebra homomorphisms are unique up to bisimulation.
 We then deduce from the former that `Denotational` and `Operational` coincide pointwise, up to bisimulation.
 Finally, we show that `Operational` is also an algebra homomorphism.

-### Denotational Semantics As Coalgebra Homomorphism
+### Denotational Semantics as Coalgebra Homomorphism

 In this section, we establish that `Denotational` does not only commute with the algebraic structures of regular expressions and formal languages, but also with their coalgebraic structures: